We know it can seem a little confusing. Here is an explanation of our structure.

 All transactions carry a currency risk.
-Given the lower interest rates we offer our partners for loans, they confidently sign agreements with us to undertake the currency risk.
-That means when we offer a loan to a partner, we do so in USD and expect the repayments in USD.
-We also guide them in hedging the currency risk through banks where possible.
+We offer lower loan interest rates to partners to enable them to undertake the currency risk involved in signing agreements/working with us.
+When we offer a loan to a partner, we do so in USD and expect loan repayments in USD.
+Where possible, we also guide them in hedging the currency risk through banks.

 We began this business in September 2019.
 Our first solar plant was commissioned (as a proof of concept before the business began) in early 2019.
-All the plants we have invested in up until now continue to supply clean power to our customers and generate returns for our investors.
+All the plants we have invested in continue to supply clean power to our customers and generate returns for our investors.

-Our leadership team has 75+ years of combined experience running businesses in emerging markets.
-We also have experience in building large energy, microfinance, marketing and technology businesses before launching renewables.org.
+Our leadership team has collectively 75+ years of experience running businesses in emerging markets, across energy, microfinance, marketing and technology.

 Rest assured, we are in direct contact with these organizations and carry out a thorough technical and financial evaluation before listing their project.
 If you would like more information on any of our projects, you can email us using the contact form.

 In general, there is a de minimis threshold of $10 per tax year.
-In other words, we have to complete/submit a form 1099-INT for/to each investor who lends to us and we pay more than $10 in interest to that investor per tax year.
+In other words, we have to complete/submit a form 1099-INT for/to each investor who lends to us and to whom we pay $10 or more in interest per tax year.